dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 This section is about sending and reading program rules, and explains the program rules data model.
-The program rules gives functionality to configure dynamic behavior in the programs in DHIS.
+The program rules gives functionality to configure dynamic behaviour in the programs in DHIS2.

 ### Program rule model